Table of Contents

 Keeping their locks well-groomed is also crucial to avoid additional breathing challenges.

-This compact little being is an alert “purse dog” with a terrier-like demeanor but height below 6 inches.
+This compact little being is an alert “purse dog” with a terrier-like demeanor but a height below 6 inches.

 It boasts a rounded apple head, large and erected ears, and luminous and expressive eyes.